 Embark in Athens – Epidauros – On arrival transfer to Marina Zea for embarkation.
 After you board, you’ll enjoy a Welcome Aboard cocktail party.
 Your ship sets sail that afternoon towards the harbour of Palea Epidauros.

 Epidauros – Nafplion – In the morning you have the opportunity to visit the famous ancient amphitheatre, widely regarded as one of the best preserved ancient sites in Greece.
 After lunch aboard the ship we sail for Nafplion.

-Nafplion – Excursion to Mycenae – After a short walking tour of Nafplion, we drive through the colorful city and beautiful countryside of Argolis towards Mycenae.
-The history of the city, which Homer calls “rich in gold” begins in 1650 B.C and ceases around 1100 B.C with the fall of the civilization to which it gives name.
+Nafplion - Excursion to Mycenae – After a short walking tour of Nafplion, we drive through the colourful city and beautiful countryside of Argolis towards Mycenae.
+The history of the city, which Homer called “rich in gold”, begins in 1650 B.C and ends around 1100 B.C with the fall of the civilization to which it gives its name.
 Overnight sailing to Gythion.

 Gythion (excursion) – Early morning arrival in Gythion.
 Here we have an excursion to the Mani Peninsula and Cape Tenaro with a visit to the spectacular Dirou Caves.
 Ancient Gythion was used by the Spartans as a naval base during the Peloponnesian war.
 We set sail in the evening and head towards Pylos.